Eyelid Surgery Atlanta

-Dr. Killingsworth can determine if eyelid surgery is right for you during your consultation at our Atlanta office.
+Dr. Killingsworth and his plastic surgery team can determine if eyelid surgery is right for you during your consultation at our Atlanta office.
 You should come to your first visit prepared to discuss your medical history, current health status, and your medication regimen (including all of the medicines and supplements you take on a daily basis).
 It is important that you also mention any past eye or vision problems and whether or not you have had LASIK surgery.
 You will be asked to look in the mirror and point out what you wish to change about your eyes and eyelids.
-Dr. Killingsworth will examine your facial anatomy before making a recommendation about what type of blepharoplasty surgery would work best for you.
+Our eyelid surgeons will examine your facial anatomy before making a recommendation about what type of blepharoplasty surgery would work best for you.

 WHAT ARE MY EYELID SURGERY OPTIONS?*

 - Upper Eyelid Surgery: For upper blepharoplasty, your eyelid surgeon will make an incision that is hidden in the natural fold of the upper eyelid and extends past the outside corner into the laugh lines or other creases.
 Excess skin and fat will be removed through the incision before closing it.
 This incision is typically inconspicuous because it follows the contour of your eyelid.

 - Lower Eyelid Surgery: For lower blepharoplasty, your eyelid surgeon will make an incision hidden underneath the lower eyelashes and remove excess skin, muscle, and fat through the incision.
 In some cases, fat may be redistributed to eliminate bulging or puffiness below the eyes.
 Your incision will be placed in natural crease lines to remain inconspicuous.
 In certain cases, your incision may be placed inside the lower eyelid.
 Laser treatments may be used to help tighten loose skin under the eye.

 HOW IS EYELID SURGERY PERFORMED?